 Interested students should see the Director of Education or Department Head at Orientation for scheduling of exams.
-The Director of Education or Assistant Director of Education will determine applicability on an individual basis, depending in part upon an evaluation of prior course work as well as a transcript of the grades received.
+The Director of Education or Department Head will determine applicability on an individual basis, depending in part upon an evaluation of prior course work as well as a transcript of the grades received.
 There is no fee for this assessment.